New Patients 919.736.6175

 What are the most common dental procedures in pediatrics?

-The most common pediatric dental procedures include fillings, x-rays, cleanings, fluoride treatment, and extractions.
+The most common pediatric dental procedures include fillings, X-rays, cleanings, fluoride treatment, and extractions.
 Pediatric dentists can also recommend orthodontists if they believe that your child may have alignment issues.

 How often should my child see a pediatric dentist?